lightact/Spout-UE4/README.md

 ![CaptureSpout2](http://aledel.github.io/Spout-UE4/images/spout2.jpg)
 This image corresponds to the "Spout" scene.

-# Packaged game
-To make this plugin work in a packaged game you have to disable using 'pak' files.
-You do that by:
-1. going to File->Package project->Packaging settings
-2. once there uncheck 'Use Pak File' checkbox

-# Issues
-If you get missing Spout.dll error when trying to launch the game manually copy Spout.dll from:
-[gameName]\Plugins\SpoutUE4\ThirdParty\Spout\lib\amd64

-to:
-[gameName]\Binaries\Win64

-**If someone knows how to fix this, please let me know!**

 ## Packaged game
 To make this plugin work in a packaged game you have to disable using 'pak' files.
 You do that by: